 - Drain the excess rum from the raisins and stir them in by hand — a food processor will blitz raisins into oblivion.

-- Pour the filing into the pie shell, smoothing the top with the back of a spoon.
+- Pour the filling into the pie shell, smoothing the top with the back of a spoon.

 - Bake at 350 for 30 minutes or util top is set and center jiggles just a little.
 Pie will firm up as it cools.